-The Society has had another very satisfactory year.
-There has been one change to the Board in 2017 with the appointment of Rev Nicola McNelly during the year and two since the year end with the appointment of John Cameron and the resignation of Lindsay Robertson.
-The Board would like to thank Lindsay for her contribution to the successful running of the Society during her time with us.
+The Society has had another satisfactory year.
+There have been three changes to the Board in 2018 with the appointment of John Cameron and the resignation of Lindsay Robertson and Alan Black during the year and one since the year end with the resignation of Dr Kenneth Sutherland.
+The Board would like to thank Lindsay, Alan and Kenneth for their contribution to the successful running of the Society during their time with us.

-Throughout the year, the day to day management of Colinton Cottage Homes has been in the hands of our manager John Buchanan who has set high professional standards in ensuring the smooth running of the complex.
-He has been well supported by his assistant manager Denise Wood.
-The grounds and gardens have also been maintained in good order by our gardener and handyman Ian Smith aided when required by John Wright.
-They are all held in high regard by our tenants and the directors would like to express their appreciation of the work of our manager and his team over the last twelve months.
+Throughout the year, the day to day management of Colinton Cottage Homes has been in the hands of our manager who has set high professional standards in ensuring the smooth running of the complex.
+He has been well supported by his assistant manager.
+The grounds and gardens have also been maintained in good order.
+All members of the team are held in high regard by our tenants and the directors would like to express their appreciation of the work of our manager and his team over the last twelve months.

-This has been another busy year of social activities organized by the social committee and enjoyed by the tenants at Colinton Cottage Homes.
-The hall was well used throughout the year starting on 1st January with a New Year celebration and later on in the month an enjoyable Burns lunch took place.
+This has been another busy year of social activities organised by the social committee and enjoyed by the tenants at Colinton Cottage Homes.
+The hall was well used throughout the year starting in January with a New Year celebration and later on in the month an enjoyable Burns lunch took place.
 In February, Shrove Tuesday was celebrated with pancakes in the hall.
-Other highlights included a chippy tea and musical entertainment in both March and October.
+Other highlights included a chippy tea and musical entertainment in June.
 The festive season saw the traditional Directors Christmas lunch being enjoyed by a large group of tenants, a Christmas concert and a Christmas party.
-There were also the regular activities which take place throughout most of the year in the hall including whist, knit and natter, keep fit, a ladies club and a newly constituted men's club.
-There were a number of external outings including the annual daffodil walk in April, a day excursion to Perth and a Dunfermline Glen trip in June.
-In October a number of tenants went to Dunbar for afternoon tea and there was a Christmas shopping trip to Livingston in December.
+There were also the regular activities which take place throughout most of the year in the hall including whist, bridge, knit and natter, keep fit, a ladies club and a men's club.
+There were a number of external outings including walks, a day excursion to Pitlochry and there was a Christmas shopping trip to Livingston.